CSCfi/csc-user-guide/docs/apps/lastools.md

 `lasinfo -h`

+The 2023 version of LAStools is based on the new native Linux version of LAStools and requires `64` at the end of all tools, for example: `lasinfo64 -h`

 ### LAStools commands

-Puhti installation includes only the open source tools of LAStools.
+All lastool installations in Puhti include the open source tools of LAStools.

 * las2las - extracts last returns, clips, subsamples, translates, etc ...
 * las2txt - turns LAS into human-readable and easy-to-parse ASCII